 Please read the Client Care Letter carefully.
 You must sign and date one copy of the Client Care Letter and send it back to us, along with payment in the full amount as set out in the Client Care Letter.
 The barrister cannot begin work on your case until you do this.
 All work that the barrister agrees to perform must be paid for in advance.
 The Client Care Letter is a contract between you and the barrister for the work described in it.
 Any further work will require a new Client Care Letter and further payment.

 The Client Care Letter will contain advice on the next steps in your case.
 The barrister may ask you to make an appointment for a conference by contacting the Practice Management Team.
 Or, if there is no need for a conference, the barrister may ask you to send in your case papers by post or as scanned attachments to an email (but not by fax).
 Please note that a reasonable charge for printing will be included if you expect us to print your case papers.

 You may need to gather certain documents or information, or to contact people for other evidence.
 Also, you may need to send certain documents to the court, or to the other side in the case.
 The Client Care Letter will explain what you need to do.The Client Care Letter will also explain what the barrister will do after you have returned your signed copy and made payment.

 Remember that the barrister cannot begin work on your case until you return the Client Care Letter with the agreed payment.

 - How do I know if a barrister accepts public access instructions?

-If you would like to know which of our barristers are trained to accept public access please visit our barristers page and look for the public access symbol, which can be found next to the barrister’s full name.
+If you would like to know which of our barristers are trained to accept public access please visit our barristers page and look for the public access symbol, which can be found in the top right-hand corner of the barrister’s phtograph.